Olympus E-3 vs TG-5

 Studio photographers will appreciate that the Olympus E-3 (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-3 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the E-3 and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The E-3 was replaced by the Olympus E-5, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-3 and TG-5 can be found, respectively, in the Olympus E-3 Manual (free pdf) or the online Olympus TG-5 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-3 and the Olympus TG-5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.